kevin-m-kent/bluesky-benfords-law/README.md

 ## Results

-Findings from one run of a 10k sample:
+Findings from one run of a 10k sample, excluding leading zeros:

 ```
 Total Samples: 10000